aurimas13/Machine-Learning-Goodness/100DaysOfMLCode/README.md

 # Artificial Intelligence in Medicine | Day 71

-- Read a great perspective of AI in Medicine found as item **89** [here](#worthy-tools) or accessed directly through [here](https://www.cell.com/cell-reports-medicine/fulltext/S2666-3791(22)00139-2#.YmldNYRJ8M4.twitter).
+- Read a great perspective of AI in Medicine found as item **89** [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Tools or accessed directly through [here](https://www.cell.com/cell-reports-medicine/fulltext/S2666-3791(22)00139-2#.YmldNYRJ8M4.twitter).
 To sum up the article it speaks that the ambitions driving enthusiasm about AI in Medicine include the goals/challenges of promoting decisions that are informed by a comprehensive assessment of available data, ensuring that the relative merits of policies, practices, procedures and interventions are clearly assessed before they are implemented in practice and continuously monitoring clinical workflows and practice patterns so that they can be adjusted in light of changing circumstances.
 It declares that applications of AI are likely to play a valuable role in advancing each of these goals/challenges.

 # MoLeR - GNN in Drug Discovery | Day 72

 - Found a great Graph Neural Network application, MoLeR, in efficient drug discovery to help transform the process and enable to increase the efficiency in finding new compounds.
 MoLeR not only needs fewer steps to construct drug-like molecules, but its generation procedure also occurs in steps that are more akin to the way chemists think about the construction of molecules.
-More on it as item **90** [here](#worthy-tools) or accessed directly through [here](https://www.microsoft.com/en-us/research/blog/moler-creating-a-path-to-more-efficient-drug-design/?OCID=msr_blog_MoLeR_tw).
+More on it as item **90** [here](https://github.com/aurimas13/Machine-Learning-Goodness) under Worthy Tools or accessed directly through [here](https://www.microsoft.com/en-us/research/blog/moler-creating-a-path-to-more-efficient-drug-design/?OCID=msr_blog_MoLeR_tw).

 <p align="center">
   <img height="400px" src="https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Public/Images/Day_72_1400x788_Moler_hero_animation_blog.gif">